klausman/lib_users/README.md

 If the script is not run as root, it can not display all processes on the system that use deleted libs.
 In the spirit of graceful degradation, it will then only display the information for processes it has access to.
-Usually this is the list of processes owned by the user that runs lib_users.
+Usually this is the list of processes owned by the user that runs `lib_users`.
 It will also output a warning to stderr that it could not read all map files.

 The `-S` command line switch relies on systemdctl and its output.
 Therefore, it